 What would truly be boring, it would be if all days will be exactly the same, don’t you think?

 5. Everyone around you is crazy or stupid

 A lot of people are complaining about their co-workers; that they are crazy, stupid or lazy.

-There is some truth into this though.
+There is some truth to this though.
 Each team has a team member that is maybe a little bit odd or that doesn’t fit too well with the group.
 We are all different and it’s totally normal to not like everyone.
-But that doesn’t mean that everyone is idiots.
+But that doesn’t mean that everyone is an idiot.